kshetline/tubular_time/README.md

 `ttime().toLocale('de').format('ddd MMM D, y N [at] h:mm A z')` →<br>
 `Mi 02 3, 2021 n.
 Chr. at 9:43 PM GMT-5`

-Please note that, as most unaccented Latin letters are interpreted as special formatting characters, when using those characters as literal text they should be surrounded with square brackets, as with the word “at” above.
+Please note that most unaccented Latin letters (a-z, A-Z) are interpreted as special formatting characters, as well as the tilde (`~`), so when using those characters as literal text they should be surrounded with square brackets, as with the word “at” in the example above.

+### Special CJK date formatting options

+A few of the formatting tokens below can have an optional trailing tilde (`~`) added.
+This is for special handling of Chinese, Japanese, and Korean (CJK) date notation.
+The `~` is replaced, where appropriate, with `年`, `月`, or `日` for Chinese and Japanese, and with `년`, `월`, or `일` for Korean.
+Korean formatting also adds a space character when the following character is a letter or digit, but not when punctuation or the end of the format string comes next.

+For all other languages, `~` is replaced with a space character when the following character is a letter or digit, or simply removed when followed by punctuation or the end of the format string.

 ## Format string tokens